DETAILED ACTION

 Step 2A Prong 1: Evaluate whether the claim recites a judicial exception.

-… generating a first set of predicted data points that are associated with both the first item and the spectral domain (Considered directed to a Mental Process: Making observations for formulating observations, evaluations and judgements as claimed; see MPEP § 2106.04(a)(2), subsection III)
+… generating a first set of predicted data points that are associated with both the first object and the spectral domain (Considered directed to a Mental Process: Making observations for formulating observations, evaluations and judgements as claimed; see MPEP § 2106.04(a)(2), subsection III)

 Step 2A Prong 2: Evaluate whether the claim as a whole integrates the recited judicial exception into a practical application of the exception